Supreme Court takes on major Fourth Amendment case

 The ACLU appealed the case to the Supreme Court on behalf of Carpenter and warned the justices of the privacy implications at stake.

 "Allowing law enforcement to obtain such records free and clear of any Fourth Amendment restrictions would dramatically shrink the amount of privacy that people enjoyed from the time of the Framing through the dawn of the digital age," Wessler argued.
-Wessler allows that the government could obtain the information without a warrant for a time period under 24 hours, but after that a warrant is likely necessary.
+He allowed that the government could obtain the information without a warrant for a time period under 24 hours, but after that, a warrant is likely necessary.

-But Deputy Solicitor General Michael R. Dreeben countered in briefs that the petitioner "has no legitimate expectation of privacy in the business records his providers made of the cell towers used to route calls to and from his cell phone."
+Dreeben countered in briefs that the petitioner "has no legitimate expectation of privacy in the business records his providers made of the cell towers used to route calls to and from his cell phone."

 He wrote that "cell phone users are aware that they must be in a tower's coverage area to use their phones, and they must understand that their provider knows the location of its own equipment and may make records of the use of its towers."

-Dreeben -- an expert in criminal law -- was making his first appearance back at the Supreme Court since he was detailed to work with special counsel Robert Mueller on the Russia investigation.
+Dreeben was making his first appearance back at the Supreme Court since he was detailed to work with special counsel Robert Mueller on the Russia investigation.

 Nineteen states have filed a brief in support of the government, emphasizing that the cell-site data is general in nature.
 Lawyers for the states acknowledge, however, that other cases concerning "more sensitive data" could raise distinct concerns that should be addressed in future cases.